 It wasn’t until seminary that “real science” started to creep in around the fraying edges of inerrancy, when I encountered people who didn’t think environmental causes were that important because God would ultimately take care of his creation.
 Global warming, ocean life dying from oil spills, that was all propaganda from godless liberals bent on destroying Christianity.
 That was just one of my breaking points where I thought, What if we’re misinterpreting something here?

 The more intricate justifications I hear about how, precisely, Noah kept the carnivores from devouring the smaller animals on the ark, or how an entire population of humans came to be without committing the sin of incest, I fear we are drifting further and further away from the point of these stories.
 Far be it from me to explain what the “true” points are, but I don’t see how making creation all science-y is a productive use of time.
 We know that oral tradition was an important teaching tool in biblical times, and Jesus himself employed this method in his ministry by using parables.
 To me, arguing the specific unknowns of Old Testament science is as fruitless as debating whether the Good Samaritan was a real person.
 It’s not the point.

-My background in literature and Judaic studies make it simpler for me to parse truths from meaningful, but perhaps factually un-true stories, which are all part of a Bigger Story (this is what I mean when I say I “do Christianity ‘Jewishly’”).
+My background in literature and Judaic studies make it simpler for me to parse truths from meaningful, but perhaps factually un-true stories, which are all part of a Bigger Story.
 I have fears of being completely wrong, but I also fear closing my mind to knowledge and reason.
 To paraphrase a friend of mine, the battle between intellectual honesty and the pursuit of religion might just be my greatest act of faith.